Bliksempie/fractured-world/chronicles/006-02-fragments-of-wisdom-eastern-europe-and-surrounds.md

 **Midgame**: Audio log capturing random bursts from derelict towers.

 > "Not random.
 Not even close.
-The static’s a pattern.
-If you play it backwards, it spells out coordinates we don’t have maps for."
+The static's a pattern.
+If you play it backwards, it spells out coordinates we don't have maps for."
 <!-- /fragment-meta -->

 <!-- fragment-meta